 Each collector sets its price limit for items to collect.
 Some like to spend only a few bucks per item; others have deeper pockets and spend serious money.
-In my book, LET PASS OR DIE, I elaborated a guideline for the value of old passports, which also shows somehow the level of passion as a collector.
-Maybe we can call it even “collectors maturity”? reflections passport collectors market
+In my book, LET PASS OR DIE, I elaborated a guideline for the value of old passports.
+If you are interested in the guideline – sign up for my newsletter, and you will get it.

-If you collect just for “fun” without a real purpose, you hardly will spend more than $20-$30, let alone $100 for a document but if you are ready to pay between $300 and $1000+ for a single passport, then surely you have a passion and a purpose (or just deep pockets to collect still for fun).
+If you collect just for “fun” without a real purpose, you will hardly spend more than $20-$30, let alone $100 for a document, but if you are ready to pay between $300 and $1000+ for a single passport, then indeed you have a passion and a purpose (or just deep pockets to collect still for fun).
 A collection is also an investment.
 Collectibles are luxury items.
-They are unnecessary, but someone has the opportunity to spend extra money on it. reflections passport collectors market
+They are unnecessary, but someone can spend extra money on them.
+Reflections passport collectors market

-- Too many ordinary items (some sellers list dozens of the same/similar type, and yet don’t sell any of them even at a bottom price)
+- Too many ordinary items (some sellers list dozens of the identical/similar types and yet don’t sell any of them even at a bottom price)

-- Too high price (Strategy of some sellers, set an excessively high price but with an offer option).
+- Too high price (The strategy of some sellers, set an excessively high price but with an offer option).
 Always know the market value for the items of your desire!

 - Condition (poor/incomplete item).
 Acceptable only if a scarce document fills a gap in your collection!

-- Seller doesn’t have adequate payment method nor ships international (I never understand domestic sellers, its the Internet for god’s sake)
+- The seller doesn’t have an adequate payment method nor ships internationally (I never understand domestic sellers, it’s the Internet, for god’s sake, and it’s global)

-Then there is a long-time collector who sets reasonable start prices for his collectibles and let the market find its collectors value.
+Then there is a long-time collector who sets reasonable start prices for his collectibles and lets the market find its collector’s value.
 His items always sell for a good/fair market price.

-Of course, a collector should be able to make a profit when he departs from a collectible he was hunting for years.
-With a price that is right away 2-3 times higher than the value pricing?
-Well, then I would be very careful with such a seller!
+Of course, a collector should be able to profit when he departs from a collectible he has been hunting for years.
+With a price way higher than the value (market) pricing?
+Well, then, I would be cautious with such a seller!

 And finally.
-Quality before quantity!
-A fact which I can’t stress enough.
-Rather spend solid money on one “diamond” than on a few “rocks”.
+Quality Before Quantity!
+A fact that I can’t stress enough.
+Rather spend solid money on one “Diamond” than on a few “Rocks.”
 Thank me later.